The liver is a vital organ that we can’t live without.

 The liver is maroon in color and is shaped like that of a boomerang (cone-shaped).
 The liver is also the second largest gland in the body (the skin is the largest).
 It is an über-important organ because it serves as the “border inspection” station of your body.
 Virtually every food item we consume, whether or not it has a valid passport, has to pass through the liver so it can be converted into a different biochemical form.
 This conversion is what facilitates the nutrients present in foods to be utilized, transported to different places in the body, or amassed as an extra inch of blubbery slop on your thighs.

-The liver is located below the ribcage in the upper right quadrant of the abdomen, just above the small intestine and pancreas.
+The liver is located in both males & females below the ribcage in the upper right quadrant of the abdomen, just above the small intestine and pancreas.
 If you want to feel it, lie on your back.
 This will aid in relaxing your abdominal muscles and in turn make it easier to find the liver.
 Move your fingers from your sternum, down along your ribcage on the right side.
 The liver is partially hidden by your ribs.
 You may, however, be able to feel a minor bulge, depending on the composition of your body.

 It has two large sections called the left and right lobes, each composed of thousands of lobules.
 The lobules are connected to small ducts, which connect with larger ducts to eventually create the hepatic duct.
 The hepatic duct further transports the bile (greenish fluid that aids in breaking down fats and eliminating waste from the body) secreted by the liver cells to the duodenum and gallbladder.
 Additionally, it utilizes bile to ward off bilirubin from the blood.